sai-kola/DevTinder-Frontend/README.md

 ## 🔧 API Endpoints

-The frontend interacts with the backend API hosted in the [devTinder-backend].
+The frontend interacts with the backend API hosted in the [https://github.com/sai-kola/DevTinder-Backend].
 Ensure the backend is running before using the frontend.

 ## 🚀 Deployment